Sponsor a Hive

 Your donation goes towards the purchase of a full hive kit, which includes all the supplies needed for a new hive: a smoker, bee suit, bee tools and, of course, a colony of honeybees complete with a Queen and Her Court.

-A donation of $20/month covers the full cost of a hive kit.
-However, any donation of any size is appreciated!
+A donation of any size is appreciated!
 Your donation is 100% tax deductible.
 To contribute, use the donation button on the right of this page.

 2012 Sponsored Hives:

 About the hive: This hive serves pollinates a green space in a skyscraper-filled part of Manhattan.
 According to one of the beekeepers, “the hive brings surprise and joy to the faces of passersby when they see urban beekeeping taking place in the Big Apple.”
 In addition to pollinating downtown Manhattan, the honey bee hive serves as a educational resource for nearby grade school students learning about pollination and urban agriculture.

 About the Hive: This community hive pollinates the gardens and is part of the programming of an educational center dedicated to helping teach children about sustainability and gardening.

 Location: Over a dozen hives in apiaries across The Bronx, Brooklyn and Manhattan

 About the Hives: In partnership with nycbeekeeping.org, urban bee havens and training apiaries have been set up across the Big Apple as part of a visionary plan to contribute to New York City’s sustainability efforts.
 The apiaries are an integral part of nycbeekeeping.org’s free beekeeping course and community outreach efforts, which include educational and training demonstrations for new urban beekeepers, visiting school children and community groups.